What is a post-term pregnancy?

 What causes post-term pregnancy?

-It is not known why some women carry a pregnancy longer than others.
-It is often due to a miscalculation of pregnancy conception dates.
-A woman is much more likely to have a post-term pregnancy if previous pregnancies went beyond 42 weeks.
+Doctors do not know why some women carry a pregnancy longer than others.
+It is often because of miscalculating the due date.
+You are also more likely to have a post-term pregnancy if you:

 How is post-term pregnancy diagnosed?

 To calculate you due date, your healthcare provider will:

 - Measure the size of your uterus at certain points in early pregnancy

 - Note the date he or she first hears your developing baby's heartbeat

 - Note when you first feel your baby moving in your uterus

 In a post-term pregnancy, your healthcare provider may do testing to check on your baby's well-being and for problems.
 Tests may include: